jncraton/article-template/readme.md

 # Article Template

 This is a simple template for writing academic papers.
-It uses bibtex for tracking bibliographic information and Pandoc to convert the content in a correctly formatted document.
+It uses bibtex for tracking bibliographic information and Pandoc to convert the content to a correctly formatted document.

 ## Installation